FEAScript/FEAScript-core/examples/heatConductionScript/README.md

 node HeatConduction1DWall.js
 ```

-(for the "Heat Conduction Through a Wall" case)
+(for the "Heat Conduction Through a Wall" example)